QuVery/GameAssetsTechStandards/Book/3D/ModelingTips.md

 [More info](https://support.shapeways.com/hc/en-us/articles/360007107674-Tips-for-a-successful-manifold-3D-model)

+## Applied Transforms:

+Make sure to apply all transforms before exporting your model.
+If you don't apply the transforms, it can cause issues with the model when you import it into the game engine and your might look squashed, stretched, or rotated.

 ## Z-fighting:

 Z-fighting is when two faces are overlapping each other.
 These faces are fighting to be rendered.
 This can cause issues with your model.